AmmarSyamil/Spost/README.md

 # ![Demo image](./icons/16x16.png) Spost
 ## A break to your scrolling dopamine

-Spost is a Firefox extension that helps you control your scrolling habits.
+Spost is a Firefox extension that helps you control your scrolling habits in **Instagram reels**.
 It’s not just another timer app, it detects how much time you spend on each reel and classifies it into categories like too fast, quite fast, or perfect for maintaining a healthy attention span.

 ![Demo image](./src/images_1.png)